nunobrum/spicelib/README.md

   * Improving the sim_analysis so to be able to analyse simulation results.
   * Renamed editors .write_netlist() to .save_netlist().
 The former is kept for legacy purposes.
+  * Improving the get_measure_value() method to be able to return the value of a measure in a specific step.
 * Version 0.6
   * Implementing a conversion from Qspice Schematics .qsch to spice files
   * Improving the Analysis Toolkit to support adding instructions directly